michelp/hillisp/README.md

 processing](http://dl.acm.org/citation.cfm?id=319870) by Hillis and [Guy L. Steele, Jr.](https://en.wikipedia.org/wiki/Guy_L._Steele,_Jr.)

+## install

+Just type 'make'.
+You will need a GPU with compute capability of 3.0 or better and CUDA 7.0+ installed.
+The interpreter is the 'lisp' binary.
+Install the 'rlwrap' program to get readline support with the 'hillisp' script.

 ## lisp

 hillisp is an extremely tiny Lisp implementation written in CUDA C++.